 - Post consistently — at least once a day, if possible.
 Instagram users are highly engaged and they want to see new content from you.
 Try posting at different times each day — from early morning to late at night — then track engagement to find the sweet spot for posting.

-- Work with a professional photographer for attractive, hi-resolution photos that you can use in a variety of ways.
+- Work with a professional photographer for attractive, high-resolution photos that you can use in a variety of ways.
 Try to choose a bright, sunny day so that your shots look their best.

 - Be sure to get a variety of photos, including interiors, details, social spots, workspaces, and exterior shots.
 If there are cool views from your coworking space, be sure to take some photos from a variety of vantage points.